Passing Your Boards

 Things you should think about:

-a.
-Study at the same time each day if possible.
+A. Study at the same time each day if possible.
 If you're a morning person study in the morning, afternoon study in the afternoon, etc. But everyone should review once before you go to bed (so your brain has time to think about it until you sleep).

-b.
-Set checkpoints/short-term goals for oneself. (e.g., I will have reviewed/taken at 80% level half of the TCM tests Foundations by end of week 6.)
+B. Set checkpoints/short-term goals for oneself. (e.g., I will have reviewed/taken at 80% level half of the TCM tests Foundations by end of week 6.)

-Don't devalue your abilities.
+C. Don't devalue your abilities.
 Believe in yourself.

-STEP TWO — Identify Your Weak Areas
+STEP TWO - Identify Weak Areas

 If you are taking the National exam you need to understand the nature of CAT (Computer Adaptive Testing).
 CAT works by first asking you a series of questions which the computer program ranks in terms of difficulty and topic area.
 If you answer an easy question on a topic, the program might ask you a more difficult question on the same topic.
 If you fail to answer an easy question or repeatedly answer wrong on a particular topic, then the CAT program will keep presenting questions on that topic.
 For example, one student took the NCCAOM acupuncture exam and the CAT program repeatedly asked questions on channel theory, one area of study the student did not focus on.
 As a result the student failed the exam.